 My divorce was ugly and painful.
 Most are.
 In the Old Testament book of Genesis, Joseph is terribly mistreated by his brothers and sold into slavery.
 In Genesis 50:20, Joseph says, “You meant it for evil, but God meant it for good.”
 I claimed that verse as I walked through the agony of divorce.
 And truly, God has used evil circumstances to bring good into my life.
 He used the hurt and heartache to draw me closer to Him, to lead me to a place of dependence on Him as my hope and refuge.

 About a year before my marriage fell apart, I heard a preacher who had brain cancer speak about “living in the psalms” when you face hard times.
 I think that may be the single best piece of advice for facing the toughest times in our lives.
-I began living in the psalms to help me get through each day of coping with our divorce.
+I began living in the psalms to help me get through each day of coping with our divorce, luckily we use services of the divorce attorney Fort Worth which were really helpful for this.
 The psalmists express every feeling and emotion to God—love, fatigue, doubt, fear, loneliness, praise, anger, bitterness, hope, and the list goes on.
 Praying the psalms helped me talk to God when I didn’t have words or a voice to utter my thoughts.
 The psalmists’ emotions are raw, unfiltered glimpses into the human condition.
 I love the psalms because they peel away the pretense.
 And that’s what I need.
 A true view of how to converse and communicate with a holy God, especially when I don’t understand what he’s doing or allowing in my life.

 Living in the psalms has been a lasting source of strength and hope for me, a gift from God to help me walk through difficult seasons of life.
 I’m so thankful that as children of God we have eternal hope, that this Earth isn’t all there is, and that we’re bound for eternity in heaven with a loving Savior who will wipe away all pain and all tears.